upcmd/updocs-content/user-interaction/prompt_taskscope.md

 my name is: tom hanks
 ```

-This shows that you are ask to provide a value of dvar first_name, the input value is "tom", so the first_name is now assigned value of tom, since the dvar is flaged with taskscope, it means the value of first_name is accessible accross different funcs in this task
+This shows that you are ask to provide a value of dvar first_name, the input value is "tom", so the first_name is now assigned value of tom, since the dvar is flaged with taskScope, it means the value of first_name is accessible accross different funcs in this task